James Linder: Business activities

-From 1995 to 2007 he served as medical director of Cytyc Corporation, a company based in Marlborough, Mass. dedicated to women's health.
+From 1995 to 2007 he was medical director of Cytyc Corporation, a company based in Marlborough, Mass. dedicated to women's health.
 A main area of interest was improving Pap testing.

-From 2009-13, he was founding chief medical officer for Constitution Medical Investors.
-The company was later acquired by the Roche Diagnostics, in 2013, and Linder stayed on, until 2015, and there developed a hematology analyzer. where he served as a Chief Medical Officer.
-Linder and his wife, Karen Linder, are founders and managing directors of Linseed Capital, LLC, which invests in early-stage companies.
+From 2009 to 2013, he was founding chief medical officer for Constitution Medical Investors.
+The company was later acquired by the Roche Diagnostics, in 2013, and Linder stayed on, until 2015, as Chief Medical Officer, and developed a hematology analyzer.
+Linder and his wife, Karen Linder, are founders and managing directors of Linseed Capital, LLC, which invests in early-stage companies, and of Tethon3D, which develops materials for ceramic 3D printing.

+In July 2025, Linder stepped down as CEO and chairman, becoming a special advisor to the Nebraska Medicine board.

 He previously chaired the board of Nobl Health, a company which provides nursing-management software, and also chaired the scientific advisory board of Streck Corporation, a manufacturer of clinical laboratory products.
-He is board member of Nebraska Medicine, the health system for the University of Nebraska Medical Center.

 Awards and honors

 Linder has been accorded several professional honors and awards.
 In 2015, recognizing accomplishments in laboratory medicine and technology transfer, he was inducted as a fellow of the National Academy of Inventors.
 In 2014 he and Karen Linder received the Entrepreneurial Leadership Award.
 In 2013 Linseed Capital was recognized as Investor of the Year by the Silicon Prairie News.
 In 2005, he was presented with the American Society of Clinical Pathologists' "Israel Davidsohn Award for Distinguished Service."
 He received the Iowa State University Distinguished Alumni Award, in 2020, and he and Karen Linder were inducted into the Omaha Business Hall of Fame.